Ogg Vorbis Psycho

 These *are* aspects of a psycho-acoustic model.
 For example, it's like saying

-"Most people eat soup, but he eats boiled water with vegetables and other
+"Most people eat soup, but he eats boiled water with vegetables and

 I'm also a big fan of Vorbis, so you'll see my bias ;).

-ATH - Absolute Threshold of Hearing - the ear can't physically hear a
+ATH - Absolute Threshold of Hearing - the ear can't

 sound quieter than this, no matter what happens on other frequencies.